Clark Thomas Carlton

-Clark Thomas Carlton is a novelist, playwright, and a screen and television writer living in Los Angeles.
+Clark Thomas Carlton is an American novelist, playwright, and a screen and television writer living in Los Angeles.
 He has also worked as a producer of reality television.
 Carlton is best known for his science fiction/fantasy novel Prophets of the Ghost Ants published by HarperCollins Voyager in 2016.

 Author

 Carlton is the author of Prophets of the Ghost Ants, Book 1 of the Antasy Series published by HarperCollins Voyage on December 13, 2016.
 The indie version of the book was named a Best of 2011 by Kirkus Reviews.
-The sequel, Book 2 of the Antasy Series is The Prophet of the Termite God which will be released on April 13, 2019.
+The sequel, Book 2 of the Antasy Series is The Prophet of the Termite God which was released on April 13, 2019.

 Playwright

 In 1997, Carlton was awarded the Drama-Logue Critics Award for his play Self Help or the Tower of Psychobabble along with playwrights Neil Simon and Henry Ong.
 The play, a satire of the psychotherapy industry, was performed in Santa Monica, Palm Springs, Los Angeles and West Hollywood and directed by Michael Kearns and was also produced in Chicago.